 In reality, slimming down isn’t that simple.
 Learn what the experts have to say about vitamins and weight loss.

 When you scan the supplement shelves at your local drugstore, you might see weight loss touted as a benefit of many products.
-For example, some people claim that vitamin B-12, calcium, omega-3 fatty acids, and green tea supplements can help you lose weight.
+For example, some people claim that vitamin B12, calcium, omega-3 fatty acids, and green tea supplements can help you lose weight.

 However, scientists have found little evidence to bolster these weight loss claims.

-One study published in the American Journal of Clinical Nutrition found that overweight postmenopausal women who took vitamin D supplements and achieved healthy or “replete” levels of this nutrient lost more weight than women who didn’t reach these levels.
+A 2014 study published in the American Journal of Clinical Nutrition found that postmenopausal women with overweight who took vitamin D supplements and achieved healthy or “replete” levels of this nutrient lost more weight than women who didn’t reach these levels.

-Consider eating these fish a couple times a week, as part of your healthy eating plan.
+Consider eating these fish a couple of times a week as part of your healthy eating plan.
 Try grilling, broiling, or baking, rather than frying them.

 Will calcium supplements help you lose weight?
-Most evidence points to “no.” Some proponents claim that calcium increases the breakdown of fat in your cells.
+Most evidence points to no. Some proponents claim that calcium increases the breakdown of fat in your cells.
 Others suggest that it may interfere with your body’s ability to absorb fat from the food you eat.

 As tempting as it may be to curl up with a good book and cup of green tea — or green tea supplements — a brisk walk or bike ride will do more to melt the fat from your middle.

 Green tea contains antioxidants that might help protect your heart.
 But according to

-Shelling out money for vitamins or other supplements that claim to aid weight loss usually reduces the size of your wallet, rather than your waistline.
+Shelling out money for vitamins or other supplements that claim to aid weight loss usually reduces the size of your wallet rather than your waistline.

-Rather than buying these products, consider investing in a gym membership, a new set of hiking boots, or a set of gardening tools.
+Instead of buying these products, consider investing in a gym membership, a new set of hiking boots, or a set of gardening tools.
 Gardening is good exercise.
 You can burn calories while planting, weeding, and watering a plot full of nutrient-rich veggies.